mikCN/CHARMTwinsights/README.md

 <img src="app/arch.png" style="align: center" width="90%">

+*Note: this architecture represents implemented data flows; future features may connect HAPI FHIR to the model server, etc.*

 **`router`**: Externally-facing REST API providing access to backend services.
 Built with FastAPI for flexibility.

 **`hapi`**: HAPI FHIR server for efficient and flexible storage and querying of FHIR data.